 Depending on the kind of business you own, it could be necessary for you to offer varied pay schedules to account business specific variables.
 For instance, if you have a seasonal company such as an HVAC firm, it would be reasonable to have higher due payments in the summer than in winter.
 Allow the buyer to get into their feet before making the payments.
 Give them at most three months before their first payment is due.
 This can help the new owner ‘settle in’ and work with the added expenses incurred after the purchase.

 These are just some of the issues that you will encounter in seller financing.
 It would be wise to find a business broker to help you land in a more profitable deal.

-Have a question for Scot?
-Ask or leave a comment below!
+Have a question for Scot or want to leave a comment?